Inzhenerka/docs.getdbt.tech/website/docs/docs/deploy/deployment-overview.md

 - Maintain high-quality code and data in production
 - Gain visibility into the [health](/docs/collaborate/data-tile) of deployment jobs, models, and tests
 - Uses [exports](/docs/use-dbt-semantic-layer/exports) to write [saved queries](/docs/build/saved-queries) in your data platform for reliable and fast metric reporting
-- [Visualize](/docs/cloud-integrations/downstream-exposures-tableau) and [orchestrate](/docs/cloud-integrations/orchestrate-exposures) downstream exposures to understand how models are used in downstream tools and proactively refresh the underlying data sources during scheduled dbt jobs. <Lifecycle status="managed" />
+- [Visualize](/docs/cloud-integrations/downstream-exposures-tableau) and [orchestrate](/docs/cloud-integrations/orchestrate-exposures) downstream exposures to understand how models are used in downstream tools and proactively refresh the underlying data sources during scheduled dbt jobs. <Lifecycle status="managed,managed_plus" />
-- Use [dbt Cloud's Git repository caching](/docs/cloud/account-settings#git-repository-caching) to protect against third-party outages and improve job run reliability. <Lifecycle status="managed" />
+- Use [dbt Cloud's Git repository caching](/docs/cloud/account-settings#git-repository-caching) to protect against third-party outages and improve job run reliability. <Lifecycle status="managed,managed_plus" />
-- Use [Hybrid projects](/docs/deploy/hybrid-projects) to upload dbt Core artifacts into dbt Cloud for central visibility, cross-project referencing, and easier collaboration. <Lifecycle status="beta,managed" />
+- Use [Hybrid projects](/docs/deploy/hybrid-projects) to upload dbt Core artifacts into dbt Cloud for central visibility, cross-project referencing, and easier collaboration. <Lifecycle status="beta,managed_plus" />

 Before continuing, make sure you understand dbt's approach to [deployment environments](/docs/deploy/deploy-environments).